United Kingdom landscape

 Quarantine Information

 None for compliant cats.
-The UK abolished quarantine for pets in 2012 under the Pet Travel Scheme, provided all requirements (microchip, rabies vaccination, titer test if applicable, tapeworm treatment) are met.
+The UK abolished quarantine for pets in 2012 under the Pet Travel Scheme, provided all requirements (microchip, rabies vaccination, titre test if applicable) are met.
 Non-compliant animals may be quarantined for up to 4 months or returned to the origin country.

 City & Housing Tips